 Annuities in the New World

-Obviously, this concept was not reflected just in Europe.
-In 1759, it finally reached the shores of the New World.
-Specifically, in Pennsylvania.
+Obviously, this concept was not reflected exclusively in Europe.
+In 1759, the concept of annuities finally reached the shores of the New World.
+Specifically, in Pennsylvania where the first fixed annuity was offered to Pennsylvanian Presbyterian ministers and their families.

 “Benjamin Franklin provides an excellent example of the potential longevity of an annuity,” notes Jurich.
 “In his will, Franklin left annuities to” both Boston and Philadelphia.
 “For over 200 years, all the way through to the early 1990s, Franklin’s annuity to Boston continued paying and only stopped when the city opted to receive the remaining balance in a lump-sum distribution.”